Huguitis/aoi.js-documentation/src/guides/akarui/aoi.music.md

     },
 });

-// adds a cacher plugin
+// Adds a cacher plugin
 voice.addPlugin(PluginName.Cacher, new Cacher("memory" /* or "disk" */));

-// adds a filter plugin
+// Adds a filter plugin
 voice.addPlugin(
     PluginName.Filter,
     new Filter({